Find Affordable College Courses

 24 Yearly Graduations

 University of Kentucky comes in at #2 on our list of the most popular colleges offering master's degrees in education/teaching of individuals with vision impairments.
 Roughly 29,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,247 per year, while in-state graduate students, on average, pay $12,311 per year.
-For the 2020-2021 academic year, 24 master's degrees were handed out to education/teaching of individuals with vision impairments majors at UK.
-Of these students, 88% were women and 13% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+During the most recent year for which we have data, 24 people received their master's degree in education/teaching of individuals with vision impairments from UK.

 #3